bem/bem-sdk/packages/decl/README.md

 Parses declaration from a string or JS object to a set of [BEM cells][cell-package].

+This method automatically detects format of the declaration and call a `parse()` function for the detected format.
+Then it [normalizes](#normalize) the declartion and convert it to a set of BEM cells.

 ```js
 /**
  * @param {string|Object} bemdecl - String of bemdecl or object.